Gruntfuggly/remembrall/README.md

 Most interaction is done with the buttons in the tree view, but one extra command is available which doesn't have a button:

-**remembrall.createFromSelection** will create a new item in the tree for anything you have selected (or multiple items if you have multiple selections).
+**remembrall.createFromSelection** will create a new item in the tree from any text you have selected in the current editor (or multiple items if you have multiple selections).

 ## Installing